ryanjohns/passmaster/README.md

 ## Running the server

-This project is tested to run on ruby 2.3.1 so you should have that version installed before starting.
-Using [RVM](https://rvm.io/) is highly recommended and .ruby-version and .ruby-gemset files are in the project root for keeping your gems organized.
+This project is tested to run on ruby 2.5.7 so you should have that version installed before starting.
+Using [RVM](https://rvm.io/) or [direnv](https://direnv.net/) is highly recommended and .ruby-version, .ruby-gemset, and .envrc files are in the project root for keeping your gems organized.
-You will also need a variant of PostgreSQL 10 (anything 9.1 and newer should also work).
+You will also need a variant of PostgreSQL 11 (anything 9.1 and newer should also work).

  * Fork and clone the repository
  * Create and modify env.local.yml (`cp config/env.yml config/env.local.yml`)